ashodkh/dash_spectra/README.md

 # dash_spectra

+An example with SDSS data is hosted on https://dash-spectra.onrender.com/.
+It is quite slow online, so hosting it locally will be much faster.

 This is a Python module (dash_spectra.py) that contains a function to plot galaxies in 2D spaces (for example, mass and star formation rate) and shows the spectrum of each point that is hovered over in real-time.
 This is done using [Dash](https://dash.plotly.com/tutorial).

 Note this was built assuming the user is using Jupyter.